melodyserra/FEWD39-Melody/week_2/README.md

 - Identify the syntax of CSS.
 - Link your CSS to your HTML.
 - Demonstrate ability to build an HTML document with a linked stylesheet.
+- Understand how CSS is used to control layout.

 ##Using CSS with HTML
 - There are three main ways to use CSS - inline styles, the style tag in the head(internal), and a separate .css file that is linked to the HTML.